WeblateOrg/weblate/docs/vcs.rst

 Subversion credentials
 ++++++++++++++++++++++

-Weblate expects you to have accepted the certificate up-front and if needed, your credentials.
+Weblate expects you to have accepted the certificate up-front (and your credentials if needed).
 It will look to insert them into the :setting:`DATA_DIR` directory.
 Accept the certificate by using `svn` once with the `$HOME` environment variable set to the :setting:`DATA_DIR`: